Optimal Cash Transfers and Microinsurance to Reduce Social Protection Costs: Microinsurance

 Hence, $1-\eta \leq W\leq1$, and can equivalently be written as

 Therefore, in the Monte Carlo simulations, we now consider the sequence $(\tau_{n},W_{n})$, where $W_{n}$ is given by \eqref{Microinsurance-Section7-Equation14}.

-Figure \ref{Microinsurance-Section7-Figure1} presents the value function of a threshold strategy with the optimal threshold ($y^{\star}$) for a household with proportional microinsurance coverage.
-Figures \ref{Microinsurance-Section7-Figure1-a} and \ref{Microinsurance-Section7-Figure1-b} show that the value function increases with both a higher fraction of the household\rq s capital lost after a proportional loss ($\eta$) and a higher loading factor ($\gamma$), respectively.
+Figure \ref{Microinsurance-Section7-Figure1} presents the value function of a threshold strategy with the optimal threshold, $y^{\star}$, for a household with proportional microinsurance coverage.
+Figures \ref{Microinsurance-Section7-Figure1-a} and \ref{Microinsurance-Section7-Figure1-b} show that the value function increases with both a higher fraction of the household\rq s capital lost after a proportional loss $\eta$ and a higher loading factor $\gamma$, respectively.
 This result is expected, as lower insurance coverage (i.e., larger values of $\eta$, where $\eta = 1$ indicates no insurance coverage) requires governments to inject larger amounts of capital.
 Similarly, higher values of $\gamma$ increase the premium rate \eqref{Microinsurance-Section7-Equation8}, which in turn reduces the household\rq s capital growth rate \eqref{Microinsurance-Section7-Equation3} and raises the critical capital level \eqref{Microinsurance-Section7-Equation2}, thereby increasing the need for government injections.

 Although lower insurance coverage reduces the premiums paid by households (thereby reducing the need for government injections), purchasing proportional microinsurance coverage plays an important role in reducing the size of government injections required.
 Moreover, all the lines in Figure \ref{Microinsurance-Section7-Figure1} lie below the blue solid line in Figure \ref{Closed-FormSolutionsinaSpecialCase-Section5-Figure1-c}, indicating that adding proportional microinsurance coverage for households helps reduce the government’s cost of capital transfers.
 The optimal thresholds in Figures \ref{Microinsurance-Section7-Figure1-a} (for $\eta = 0.60, 0.70, 0.80, 0.90, 1.00$) and \ref{Microinsurance-Section7-Figure1-b} (for $\gamma = 0.50, 1.50, 2.50, 3.50, 4.50$) are given by $y^{\star} = 28.09, 27.70, 27.38, 28.15, 26.16$ and $y^{\star} = 28.38, 30.67, 33.42, 39.98, 45.56$, respectively.
+It can be verified that the conditions stated in Remark \ref{ThresholdStrategies-Section4-Remark1} are satisfied.
+Therefore, by Theorem \ref{AnalysisofV:PropertiesandtheHamilton-Jacobi-BellmanEquation-Section3-Theorem1}, the corresponding value function is optimal among all admissible strategies.

 \begin{remark} It is important to note that when the insurance premium $p_{R}$ is close in value to the income generation rate $b$ (while still satisfying the assumption that $b>p_{R}$), the denominator of Equation \eqref{Microinsurance-Section7-Equation2} tends to zero, and consequently, the new poverty line $x^{*R}$ approaches infinity.
 In this case, and for that reason, microinsurance does not reduce the social protection costs borne by the government.
 However, this situation is not very realistic, as a household would not allocate all of its income to the payment of an insurance premium.
 In fact, in our analyses, we observed that cost reductions failed to materialise only in those scenarios where the premium was extremely close to the income generation rate.
 Conversely, social protection costs were effectively reduced for reasonably high but still feasible premium levels (corresponding to high values of $\gamma$ in our example).
 Therefore, microinsurance contributes to lowering social protection costs in realistic settings where premiums remain economically attainable for households. \end{remark}